-In parallel with the mission of the EC, the PSC acts as the policy advisors to the EC, accepting items for EC consideration and approval and setting agendas for EC meetings.
+The PSC acts as the policy advisors to the EC, accepting items for EC consideration and approval and setting agendas for EC meetings.
 The PSC translates the restoration vision by setting policy and implementing actions on behalf of the EC.
-The individual members of the PSC arrange and provide briefings to their principals, the Agreement signatories.
-The PSC also provides policy and program direction to the MB.
+The individual members of the PSC arrange and provide briefings for their EC signatory members.
+The PSC signatory member that reports to the EC Chair will serve as the PSC Chair.